Lemutisme/Distributionally-Robust-Path-Integral-Control/README.md

 # DR Control

-This is the implementation for our paper [Distributionally Robust Path Integral Control](https://arxiv.org/abs/2310.01633)
+This is the repo for our paper [Distributionally Robust Path Integral Control](https://ieeexplore.ieee.org/abstract/document/10644179).

 ## Requirement